LXJS/training-dtrace/README.md

 pkgin install node

 To run a machine in the Joyent cloud, go to http://www.joyent.com, create an account, and then provision a machine, (there are machines that have node pre-installed).

+In the Joyent cloud, there is a free Developer Tier, which allows you to create one small instance valid for 1 year of trial usage.
+However, to provision that instance you must add a valid credit card to your account so we can validate that the account is not fraudulent.

+New accounts won’t be billed if they only provision that single developer tier instance.

 Test by running node on the code example in materials.
 More examples will be coming.